 Groundwater-level monitoring shows that the hydrologic isolation component of the Melton Valley remedy is effectively minimizing the amount of percolation water contacting buried waste and is reducing contaminated leachate formation.
-During FY 2013 greater than average annual rainfall occurred for the fifth consecutive year since the remedy was completed in 2006.
+During FY 2014 annual rainfall dipped below the long-term annual average for ORR following a 5-year period of elevated annual rainfall.
 In a few areas groundwater levels within capped areas continue to respond to groundwater fluctuations imposed from areas outside the caps, but contact of groundwater with buried waste is minimal.
 Overall the hydrologic isolation systems are performing as designed.
-During FY 2013 a maintenance action was implemented at the SWSA 4 downgradient collection trench.
-All 14 groundwater extraction wells in the downgradient trench were redeveloped and faulty pumps were replaced.
-After this maintenance action the system performance improved as measured by improved groundwater-level suppression in the groundwater collection trench.

 Groundwater quality monitoring in the interior of Melton Valley shows that in general groundwater contaminant concentrations are declining or are stable following RAs.
+Groundwater quality monitoring substantively equivalent to the former RCRA monitoring continues at SWSA 6.
+Several VOC substances continue to be detected in wells along the eastern edge of the site.

-During the past 9 years of groundwater monitoring in the Melton Valley exit pathway, several siterelated contaminants have been detected in groundwater near the Clinch River.
+During the past 10 years of groundwater monitoring in the Melton Valley exit pathway, several siterelated contaminants have been detected in groundwater near the Clinch River.
 Low concentrations of 90Sr, tritium, uranium, and VOCs have been detected intermittently in a number of the multizone sampling locations.
 Groundwater in the exit pathway wells has high alkalinity and sodium and exhibits elevated pH.
-During FY 2013 an off-site groundwater monitoring well array west of the Clinch River adjacent to Melton Valley was monitored as part of the EM program.
-Monitoring included groundwaterlevel monitoring to evaluate potential flowpaths near the river and sampling and analysis for a wide array of metals, anions, radionuclides, and VOCs.
+During FY 2014 an off-site groundwater monitoring well array west of the Clinch River and adjacent to Melton Valley was monitored as part of the EM program.
+Monitoring included groundwater-level monitoring to evaluate potential flowpaths near the river and sampling and analysis for a wide array of metals, anions, radionuclides, and VOCs.
 Groundwater-level monitoring showed that natural head gradient conditions cause groundwater seepage to converge toward the Clinch River from both the DOE (eastern) and off-site (western) sides of the river.
-During FY 2013 no site-related radionuclides (tritium, 90Sr, 99Tc) or VOCs were detected in the off-site monitoring wells.
-The only site-related radionuclide detected in the DOE on-site exit pathway wells near the Clinch River was 90Sr, which was detected in one multiport well sampling location at an activity level less than half the derived drinking water limit equivalent level.
-Monitoring results are summarized in the 2014 remediation effectiveness report (DOE 2014a).
+During FY 2014 no site-related radionuclides (tritium, 90Sr, 99Tc) or VOCs were detected in the off-site monitoring wells.
+The only site-related radionuclide detected in the DOE on-site exit pathway wells near the Clinch River was 90Sr, which was detected in three multiport well sampling locations at an activity level less than half the derived drinking water limit equivalent level.
+Monitoring results are summarized in the 2015 remediation effectiveness report (DOE 2015).